Tom56785/Project-Adventure/_posts/2018-03-02-inventory-system.md

 Underneath is some of the code that I was using to test this system to give you an idea on how accessing and editing items is using the inventory system.

 ![Code for using Inventory](https://{{ site.url }}{{ site.baseurl }}/assets/images/2018-03-02-inventory-system/inventory-proof-of-concept-code.png)

+As complicated as it might look, it is actually quite simple to use and the method to simply output text is quite a mouthful so that makes it look even more complicated than it really is.
+Anyway, stay tuned for further updates!

+Thanks for reading :)
+Tom